zammad/zammad-documentation/migration/zendesk.rst

        how long the migration is going to take.
    * **Important:** Please note that migration speed highly depends on your Zendesk plan (API rate limits apply).
-   * Due to API limitations Zammad will not show the total number of objects to import, but instead correct them in steps of ``100``.
    * User passwords are not migrated and will require the user to use the `password reset link`_ on the login page.